cityscan/virtualscan/README.md

 # VirtualScan

-VirtualScan is a proprietary web-based asset mapping tool aimed at helping cities and utilities make data-driven decisions about their critical infrastructure.
+VirtualScan is a web-based asset mapping tool aimed at helping cities and utilities make data-driven decisions about their critical infrastructure.
 Built as a direct result of CityScan's comprehensive mobile terrestrial LiDAR (MTL) mapping solution, VirtualScan allows decision makers and workers in the field to glance at a quick summary of every asset they're responsible for keeping track of.

 ## VirtualScan Capabilities